Hecate946/Neutra/README.md

 ### [Support Server](https://discord.gg/947ramn)
 ### [DiscordBots.gg](https://discord.bots.gg/bots/810377376269205546)
 ## Overview
 Hello there!
 NGC0000 is an awesome feature rich bot named after the Milky Way.
-She features 130 commands, all with extensive and easy to understand help.
+She features over 100 commands, all with extensive and easy to understand help.
 Her commands are fast and offer every opportunity for customization and utility.
 ## Categories

 ##### [Information](#information)